robwickert/slate/source/index.html.md

 }
 ```

-Get an access token to access the API.
+Use the **auth** endpoint to get an access token for the API.

+* You must use a valid username/password that has access to your accounts.
+* The user must be set as an FTP-only user in the Marin App.

+You will have access to the same client accounts that you have when you login to the app.

 ### HTTP Request
 `POST /v1.0/auth`